 If you have been doing the research for trail shoes on online stores like Amazon, you’d have repeatedly seen Brooks Caldera as one of the top picks.
 These are designed for ultra-distance trail runners which means they are well-cushioned, highly responsive, and light-weight.

-To prevent laces for untying (which is a serious problem), Celdara comes with little lace pouch on the tongue that can hold laces in place.
+To prevent laces from untying (which is a serious problem), Celdara comes with a little lace pouch on the tongue that can hold laces in place.
 It also has a double mesh upper to offer better breathability while preventing small debris from entering inside.

-Overall weight of a shoe is just 9 ounces and unlike Saucony Peregrine, these have a toe guard.
-If you need a lightweight and extremely comfortable trail running shoes for ultra-distance trails, you can’t go wrong with Brooks Caldera.
+The overall weight of a shoe is just 9 ounces and unlike Saucony Peregrine, these have a toe guard.
+If you need lightweight and extremely comfortable trail running shoes for ultra-distance trails, you can’t go wrong with Brooks Caldera.

 Pros